rheight-sav/mllp-https/README.md

                  [--timeout TIMEOUT] [--content-type CONTENT_TYPE] [-v] [--mllp_port MLLP_PORT]
                  mllp_url

-            HTTP server that proxies an MLLP server.
+            HTTP server that proxies an MLLP client.
             Expects an MLLP response message and uses it as the HTTP response.